 Providing grants and contracts to child care providers is one strategy outlined in the CCDBG and the CCDF state plan pre-print to meet the requirement that states develop and implement strategies to increase the supply and improve the quality of child care services for children with disabilities.
 Grants and contracts are paid directly to the child care provider so long as slots are adequately filled, which is a more predictable funding source than vouchers or certificates.
-The commentary portion of the CCDF Program Final Rule, notes that:
+The main change in the 2024 CCDF Program Final Rules from those in 2016 is that lead agencies are now required to "use some grants and contracts for direct services, at a minimum for children in underserved geographic areas, infants and toddlers, and children with disabilities."24